 - a.
 In addition to any prohibitions outlined above in Section 4, it is prohibited to use funding for: - i.
 Purchases for on-campus events that are not open to the entire student body. - ii.
 Purchases for on-campus events that have an admission fee.
 Events may have a suggested donation at the entrance, but no mandatory fee. - iii.
 Paying students for a service (i.e. DJing an event, making a logo). - iv.
 Donations to nonprofit organizations or charitable causes. - v.
 Supplies for fundraising activities (e.g. baking supplies for a bake sale). - vi.
-Externally-hosted webpages3. - vii.
-Plastic, single-use water bottles4.
+Externally-hosted webpages. - vii.
+Plastic, single-use water bottles. - viii.
+Power tools without confirmation that appropriate administrative offices have been consulted, and confirmation that the equipment will be safely used and stored. - ix.
+A member or an organization or any student for a service rendered for that organization. - b.
+The Office of Student Activities may reject an expenditure based on safety concerns associated with the purchase or event being planned.